Catullus: Life

-He spent the provincial command year summer 57 to summer 56 BCE in Bithynia on the staff of the commander Gaius Memmius.
-While in the East, he traveled to the Troad to perform rites at his brother's tomb, an event recorded in a moving poem.
+He spent the year from summer 57 to summer 56 BC in Bithynia on the staff of the commander Gaius Memmius.
+While in the East, he traveled to the Troad to perform rites at his brother's tomb, an event recorded in a moving poem (101).

-No ancient biography of Catullus has survived: his life has to be pieced together from scattered references to him in other ancient authors and from his poems.
+No ancient biography of Catullus has survived.
+His life has to be pieced together from scattered references to him in other ancient authors and from his poems.
 Thus it is uncertain when he was born and when he died.
-St. Jerome says that he died in his 30th year, and was born in 87 BCE.
-But the poems include references to events of 55 and 54 BCE.
-Since the Roman consular fasti make it somewhat easy to confuse 87–57 BCE with 84–54 BCE, many scholars accept the dates 84 BC–54 BCE, supposing that his latest poems and the publication of his libellus coincided with the year of his death.
-Other authors suggest 52 or 51 BCE as the year of the poet's death.
+Jerome stated that he was born in 87 BC and died in Rome in his 30th year.
+However, Catullus's poems include references to events of 55 BC.
+Since the Roman consular fasti make it somewhat easy to confuse 87–57 BC with 84–54 BC, many scholars accept the dates 84–54 BC, supposing that his latest poems and the publication of his libellus coincided with the year of his death.
+Other authors suggest 52 or 51 BC as the year of the poet's death.
 Though upon his elder brother's death Catullus lamented that their "whole house was buried along" with the deceased, the existence (and prominence) of Valerii Catulli is attested in the following centuries.
-T.P.
-Wiseman argues that after the brother's death Catullus could have married, and that, in this case, the later Valerii Catulli may have been his descendants.
+T. P. Wiseman argues that after the brother's death Catullus could have married, and that, in this case, the later Valerii Catulli may have been his descendants.